open-telemetry/opentelemetry.io/content/en/docs/instrumentation/python/automatic/logs-example.md

 ...
 ```

-Note how in the sample output, the Span Event and the Log both have the same
+Note that the Span Event and the Log both have the same
-SpanID: `f318281c4654edc5`, since they're included under the same Span.
+SpanID (`f318281c4654edc5`).
+This is because they're a part of the same Span.

 [semantic convention]:
   /docs/specs/otel/trace/semantic_conventions/http/#http-request-and-response-headers